cbg-ethz/WWdPCR/cran-comments.md

-Fixed the single quotes and DOI URL in description.
+Fixed the DOI in description.

-Thanks a lot and have a nice day.
+Thanks a lot and have a nice day!